+The overview provided below shows the ratings assigned to the Bank by Moody's as at the date of this Base Prospectus.
 The current ratings of the Bank may be found on the Bank's website at: www.pkobh.pl.